-Although Local Industrial Streets are assumed to have relatively low levels of pedestrian activity compared to other local streets, the higher volumes of truck traffic and the more auto- and truckoriented street design do not eliminate the need to provide safe and comfortable pedestrian pathways.
+Although Local Industrial Streets are assumed to have relatively low levels of pedestrian activity compared to other local streets, the higher volumes of truck traffic and the more auto- and truck-oriented street design does not eliminate the need to provide safe and comfortable pedestrian pathways.
 That is why continuous sidewalks are provided.
-These streets should also include the basic elements of other local streets, including planting strips with street trees, for shade and aesthetics.
+These streets should also include the basic elements. of other local streets, including planting strips with street trees, for shade and aesthetics.
+Signage should be scaled to slower speeds to aid in wayfinding without increasing visual clutter or competing with landscaping.
 The frequency of bus stops along Local Industrial Streets will vary, depending on the locations of access points to individual sites or employment concentrations.